Discover all the tax services we offer

 For US persons living in the US, the thresholds for filing are:

-For US persons living outside of the US, the thresholds for filing are:
+For US persons living outside of the US, the thresholds for filing are much higher:

 Refer to the table below for a summary of these rules.

 Failing to file Form 8938 when required can result in severe penalties.
 The standard penalty is a fine of $10,000 per year.
 If the IRS notifies taxpayers that they are delinquent, they will have 90 days to comply.
-If they continue to refuse, they may be fined an additional $10,000 for every 30 days of noncompliance, up to a maximum of $50,000.
+Until the taxpayer files the form 8938, they may be fined an additional $10,000 for every 30 days of noncompliance, up to a maximum of $50,000.
 (This $50,000 maximum does not include the original $10,000 per year.)

 On top of this, the IRS says that “underpayments of tax attributable to non-disclosed foreign financial assets will be subject to an additional substantial underpayment penalty of 40%.”